benjaminpilnick/Stat362-Final-Project-/Figures/README.md

 Out of the 3 models, the LSTM with a single 100-unit later and 0.3 dropout achieved the lowest test RMSE of 0.458, slightly outperforming both the RNN and GRU architectures.
 ![LSTM Visualization](LSTM_Visualizations/First400Sample_LSTM_Best.png)

-Based on this graph of true vs. predicted energy consumption for the first 400 hourly test samples, we see that model is able to accurately catch the overall pattern and timing of peaks, with some extreme spikes being underestimated.
+Based on this graph of true vs. predicted energy consumption for the first 400 hourly test samples, we see that the LSTM model is able to accurately catch the overall pattern and timing of peaks, with some extreme spikes being underestimated.

 ![LSTM Visualization](LSTM_Visualizations/LSTM_Validation_Curve_best.png)